 2. ATTEND OUR OPEN HOUSE.
-Our annual open house will be Saturday, December 3, 2016 from 10 am to noon.
+Our annual open house will be held on a Saturday (exact date to be determined), from 10 am to noon.
 This is a parent-only event.
 There will not be childcare.
 Our address is 510 N. 49th St. KapKa’s entrance is off of Dayton Ave.
 N., near the corner with N. 49th St. and adjacent to the play structure on our playground.

 Teachers will present information about the school and their academic programs, and parents will have a chance to visit classrooms and speak to teachers directly.
 Current parents will also be available after the presentations to talk about KapKa and how it functions as a cooperative school.

 3. SUBMIT AN APPLICATION.
-Applications and teacher evaluation forms are due January 19, 2017 (financial assistance is separate, see details below).
+Applications and teacher evaluation forms are due in January 2018, exact date to be determined (financial assistance is separate, see details below).
 We will accept late applications after that date as space allows.

 - APPLICATION: Submit a completed application form and $60 application fee.
 The form may be emailed to firstname.lastname@example.org, or mailed to KapKa.
 You can mail or drop off a check at KapKa (510 N 49th St. Seattle, WA 98103).
 Or you can pay the application fee via PayPal below.

 - EVALUATIONS: Give your Teacher Evaluation forms to two current or previous teachers (or non-related adults) who know your child.
 These maybe be completed digitally and emailed to email@example.com, or completed in hard copy.
 If the latter, please provide the teacher with a stamped envelope addressed to: KapKa Cooperative School, Teacher Evaluation 510 N 49th St. Seattle, WA 98103.

 - SCHOOL RECORDS: Students applying for first to fifth grades need to request and submit their school records.
 Records are not required for kindergarten applicants.